 In a project environment, timesheet data provides a valuable insight into how well the project is doing.
 You can track the status of project tasks and assess whether the project will complete on time.
-You can spot trends early by seeing which tasks are taking a lot longer than expected and where the lags are.
-This can help you track project profitability because a late project is often one that is going to cost more money.
-Time tracking can save you cash in the long term by highlighting projects in trouble with enough time for you to do something about them.
+You can spot trends early by seeing which tasks are taking longer and where the lags are.
+This can help you track project profitability.
+A late project is often one that is going to cost more money.
+Time tracking can save you cash in the long term by highlighting projects in trouble with enough time for you to do something.

 How to get your team started

-Want to get started?
-Whether your team is one or one hundred people, time tracking software is easy to use and straightforward to set up.
+Want to start?
+Whether your team is one or one hundred people, time tracking software is easy to use and set up.

 — You can easily create a free Paymo account and start tracking work time right away —